icons8/lunacy-docs/docs/prototyping.md

 In the current version of Lunacy preview of prototypes takes place in Sketch Cloud.
 So, to be able to upload and preview your prototypes you will need a Sketch Cloud account.

+-->

 ## How it works

+You can build prototypes to test and polish UX of your designs before sending them to development.

 Prototyping is based on artboards.
 If you are planning to add prototyping to your project, *the use of artboards is a must*.